JZMNE/NS-Birth-and-Death-Rate-Viz/README.md

 # Nova Scotia Birth and Death Rate Visualization
-This project visualizes birth and death rate data for the province of Nova Scotia, Canada.
-The data is sourced from Statistics Canada, and covers the years 2000 to 2019.
+This project visualizes the population growth data for the province of Nova Scotia, Canada.
+The data is sourced from Statistics Canada, and covers the years 2014 to 2020.

-The aim of this project is to provide an easy-to-understand visualization of this data, allowing users to explore and compare birth and death rates over time.
+The aim of this project is to provide an easy-to-understand visualization of this data, allowing users to explore and compare poulation growth in various counties over time.
 The visualization is designed to be accessible to a broad audience, and is optimized for viewing on desktop and mobile devices.

 # Usage :chart_with_downwards_trend:
 To view the visualization, the visualization will load automatically and allow you to explore the data.

-The visualization consists of a line chart showing the birth and death rates over time, with the option to toggle between rates for males, females, or both sexes.
-There is also a table showing the actual rates for each year and sex.
+The visualization consists of a small multiples line chart showing the population growth in different counties over a period of time.
+The `.pbix` includes option to toggle between birth and death rates across each counties.
+There is also a bar chart showing the actual rates for each year.

 # Development :chart_with_downwards_trend:
 This project was developed using SQL, Power BI, Excel.
 The `NSBirthDeathProject.pbix` files can only open on Power BI.